Carl Öhman is a doctoral candidate at the Oxford Internet Institute, his interests fall at the intersection between

 1 October 2017 1 June 2020 Carl Öhman The Wallenberg foundation This research project looks at the increasing commercialization of so called digital human remains (data left on the Internet by deceased users), a phenomenon referred to as the Digital Afterlife Industry [...]

 1 June 2017 30 May 2019 Dr Jenny Krutzinna Microsoft The Ethics of Medical Data Donation Enabling Posthumous Medical Data Donation: An Appeal for the Ethical Utilisation of Personal Health Data EDADO: A European Ethical Code for Data Donation This project will investigate the possibility of a European Code for Data Donation, its feasibility, its advantages, and the possible difficulties that may be encountered in its [...]

 David Watson MLTP: The Epistemology of Data Science: Machine Learning in Theory and in Practice What is data science?
 Why do machine learning algorithms perform so well on some problems and so poorly on others?
-How can institutions come together to help improve our standards for model design and testing?
-Despite the rapid growth and apparent ubiquity of data science in recent years, little [...]
+How can institutions come together to help improve our standards for model design and testing? [...]

 September 2016 March 2020 Corinne Cath Alan Turing Institute (ATI) NETGOV: The Politics and Ethics of Internet Governance and Internet Infrastructure This research looks at the politics and ethics of Internet governance through the technical management of the Internet’s infrastructure.
-It aims to give insights into how the technology underling the Internet’s digital [...]
+It [...]

 1 January 2016 1 December 2016 Professor Luciano Floridi Microsoft MEDA: The Ethics of Medical Data Analytics - Opportunities and Challenges Data analytics provides huge opportunities to improve private and public life, especially in the health sector (medical data analytics, henceforth MDA).
-Such a potentially highly positive impact is coupled to significant ethical challenges.
-The extensive use [...]
+Such a potentially highly positive [...]